SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Platforms in Detail

 \subsubsection{\texttt{PySyft}}

-\texttt{PySyft}~\footnote{\url{https://github.com/OpenMined/PySyft}} is an open-source Python library built for FL and privacy-preserving, which was originally outlined by Pyffel et al.~\cite{ryffel2018generic} and its first implementation was lead by \sls{OpenMined}, one of the leading decentralized AI platforms.
+\texttt{PySyft} is an open-source Python library built for privacy-preserving machine learning, which was originally outlined by Pyffel et al.~\cite{ryffel2018generic} and its first implementation was led by OpenMined, one of the leading decentralized AI platforms.

 \texttt{PySyft} is a flexible, easy-to-use library and enables perform private and secure computation on deep learning models. \texttt{PySyft} provides interfaces for developers to implement their algorithms.
-It decouples private data from model training, using FL, secure computation techniques (like MPC and HE), and privacy-preserving techniques (like DP) within different deep learning frameworks, such asiPyTorch, Keras, and TensorFlow.
+It decouples private data from model training, using FL, secure computation techniques (like MPC and HE), and privacy-preserving techniques (like DP) within different deep learning frameworks, such as PyTorch, Keras, and TensorFlow.
 Moreover, \texttt{PySyft} provides a comprehensive step-by-step list of tutorials, designed for complete beginners.
 These tutorials cover how to perform techniques such as FL, MPC, and DP using \texttt{PySyft}.
 With tutorials, users can learn about all the ways \texttt{PySyft} can be used to bring privacy and decentralization to the deep learning ecosystem.